mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Foxkit-_TppSharedGimmickData.md

 **<big>flags</big>** <small>Every gimmick will have a first flag and a second flag.
 Notice that flag2 will have value 0 for the mostly gimmicks.
 Some have more than one number in flag1 that it will depend of which model is been loaded.
-Barbwire have three types of staticmodel and therefore have three flags1 that cause a specific behavior.
-But, this still need more information.
-It's a lot of time to look at each one and it will be a pleasure to anyone who try to test each and note what happens ingame.</small>
+Barbwire has three types of staticmodel and therefore has three flags1 that cause a specific behavior.
+But, this still needs more information.
+It's a lot of time to look at each one and it will be a pleasure to anyone who tries to test each and note what happens in-game.</small>

 <table>
 <caption>Query list of gimmicks, numDyn and flags</caption>